 Migration places individuals in situations which may impact their physical and mental well-being.
 Conditions surrounding the migration process can increase the vulnerability to ill health.
 This is particularly true for those who migrate for low-skilled jobs or are displaced, fleeing disasters or conflict.
 The impacts on the health of migrants have multiple determinants and may change over time.
 Migration also cuts across economic and social policies, human rights and equity issues, development agendas, and social norms – all of which are relevant to migration health.

-In light of the 2030 Sustainable Development Agenda, data at the nexus of migration and health are critically important to monitor the Agenda’s progress, including specific progress on the health-related goal and targets to ensure that “no one is left behind” irrespective of their legal status.
+In light of the 2030 Sustainable Development Agenda, data at the nexus of migration and health are critically important to monitor the Agenda’s progress, including specific progress on the health-related goal and targets to ensure that “no one is left behind” irrespective of their migration status.

 Back to top

 This definition applies equally to migrants as it does to non-migrants.
 Health is also a basic human right and an essential component of sustainable development; being and staying healthy is a fundamental precondition for migrants to work, to be productive and to contribute to the social and economic development of their communities of origin and destination.

 The concept of migration and health encompasses the idea that there are various factors and conditions that influence the health of migrants.
 These factors and conditions are referred to as social determinants of health.
 Migration, among other factors, is considered a social determinant of health for its potential to impact health.
 There are various levels of social determinants of health, which range from the general socioeconomic, legal, cultural, environmental, and physical environments to individual factors such as lifestyle, age, hereditary, and behavioral factors that impact the health of migrants (see Figure 2).
 There may be differences in the disease profiles and health risk factors between migrant and host populations, or inequalities in the access/uptake of preventive interventions and in treatment outcomes.